ddionisio/MateAnimator/README.md

 Camera Transition and Mega Morph has been removed

 Import/Export, Code Generator doesn't work.
+JSON stuff mangled.

+Undo/Redo works as far as I've tested.

 How To
 ======